 - Duong, K. (2014) Human Trafficking in Vietnam: An evaluation of the National Action Programme (VNAP)

-Teaching post-graduate courses in Health Promotion; Masters and Doctoral supervision; Research.
+Post-graduate teaching in Health Promotion; Masters and Doctoral supervision; Research.

 Areas of expertise